radixdlt/babylon-nginx/README.md

 We are leveraging [docker](https://www.docker.com/) technology to abstract away the operative system and hardware (lite-virtualisation) so that the same Radix Core binary can run on many platforms.

-To get a better understanding please read the [Quick Start guide](https://github.com/radixdlt/docs/blob/master/node-runners/start/README.md) first.
+To get a better understanding please read the [Quick Start](https://docs.radixdlt.com/alpha/node-runners/start) pages in our Knowledge Base first.

 # File Organisation